sodadata/soda-core/docs/README.md

 All is good.
 No tests failed.
 Scan took 23.307 seconds
 ```

-Scans produce measurements and test results.

-The goal is to run scans regularly.
-Ideally is each time after new data was
-produced in a table.
-With the CLI it's possible to schedule scans with cron.
-But ideally you want to trigger a scan at the end of
-the data pipeline job that produced the new data.
-That way, problems will be detected
-the soonest.
-Soon, we'll add examples how to schedule scans in your favourite
+The next step is to add Soda SQL scans in your favourite
 data pipeline orchestration solution like Eg:

 * Airflow